TheLaughingDuck/TheLaughingDuck/README.md

 🛠️ [My Bachelor's Thesis](https://github.com/TheLaughingDuck/KANDIDAT_Simulation) on various initialization techniques for the k-means algorithm.

+🛠️ [A Work Clock](https://github.com/TheLaughingDuck/Work_clock) for keeping track of how much time you've worked and when.
+This started as a personal tool for my own need to track this data.
+Over time I've added some nice features such as saving data to a sqlite database and tracking individual work sessions.
+I'm very happy with the current version :)

 🛠️ [A couple of small projects](https://github.com/TheLaughingDuck/Small_Projects) I'm quite proud of.
 A very handy clock to keep track of daily working hours, some useful machine learning helpers, and a program that automates task creation for Todoist, the task management application.

 ## I have experience working with